usernamehw/vscode-commands/README.md

 },
 ```

-### `vscode.removeFromRecentlyOpened` Remove Removes an entry with the given path from the recently opened list
+### `vscode.removeFromRecentlyOpened` Removes an entry with the given path from the recently opened list

 ```js
 "Remove from recently opened": {